-Are you a food blogger or consider starting a food blog or one of those delicious Instagram pages that are filled with beautiful food shots?
+Are you a food blogger or photographer, or maybe consider starting a blog or one of those delicious Instagram pages that are filled with beautiful food shots?
 Are you such a huge fan of food that you want to share your passion with the world through food photography?

-In that case, I am here to help you improve your food photography skills by sharing with you my top 7 Delicious Photo Tips for Food Bloggers.
+In that case, I am here to help you improve your photography skills by sharing with you my top 7 delicious tips for food bloggers.

-First things first, to take beautiful photos of food you need to have the right equipment.
-While if you just maintain an Instagram page of tasty and good looking meals, an iPhone and some image editing apps will do the trick, food blog photography is more complex.
+First things first, to take beautiful pictures of food you need to have the right equipment.
+While if you just maintain an Instagram page of tasty and good-looking meals, an iPhone and some image editing apps will do the trick, food photography blog is more complex.
 You will need:

-You can make your own or check Etsy and other online shops that specialize in photography boards.
-These are basically surfaces on which you will take your beautiful food photos.
+You can make your own or check Etsy and other online shops that specialize in product photography backdrops.
+These are basically surfaces on which you will take your beautiful photos.
 I recommend investing in a few, so you have options.
 For some recipes where you want to concentrate less on styling and more on the food, you can use lightly-colored boards.

-For others, where you want to create an amazing composition and have colors that complement each other and work great together, you can have some fun with colorful surfaces.
+For others, where you need to create an amazing composition and have colors that complement each other, you can have some fun with colorful surfaces.

-You can use it as props many things that you already have available.
-If you are making a recipe with fresh berries, make sure you have some in the background in a bowl.
+You can use it as food photography props many things that you already have available.
+If you are making a recipe with fresh berries or take fruit photography, make sure you have some in the background in a bowl.
 This will add a pop of color to the photos and also it will help the viewer quickly understand what the recipe contains, which increases the likelihood of him clicking on your recipe and checking it out.

 But keep in mind, never use items that clearly do NOT belong in the shoot.
 For example, if you are shooting a delicious chicken noodle soup, it would not make any sense to have as props a fork and vegetables in the background that you didn't use in the recipe.
 A photo should tell a story, and confusion should be avoided.

-Food photography needs a lot of advance planning.
+Shooting food needs a lot of advance planning.
 I highly recommend that you take photos of how the food is being prepared, to help the reader visualize the recipe making.
-A great example is this Tres Leches Cake recipe, you can see a mix of "process shots" and "hero shots".
+A great example is this Tres Leches cake recipe, you can see a mix of "process shots" and "hero shots".

-The hero shots are the final product shots that you will use to promote the recipe and share across social media platforms.
-While the process shots are more to stay on your blog, to help the readers navigate the recipe.
+The hero shots are the final product pictures that you will use to promote the recipe and share across social media platforms.
+While the process photos are more to stay on your blog, to help the readers navigate the recipe.

 Sometimes the food that we make may taste great, but not look very appealing.
 These are the type of recipes that are harder to photograph.
 A few tips, if your food is red, brownish or yellow, would be to never use yellow surfaces or props.

-The food photography world is always evolving, so to keep things interesting make sure you have fun with your photos.
-For example, instead of adding all the process shots to your blog post, create a photo collage or add text to your photos to help the reader better understand the steps.
+The food imagery world is always evolving, so to keep things interesting make sure you have fun with your photos.
+For example, instead of adding all the process shots to your blog post, create a collage in one of the popular collage apps or add text to your photos to help the reader better understand the steps.

-Use Pinterest or Foodgawker to see what is actual and trending.
-This way, you can get inspiration for your own photos and ideas.
-There are so many talented food bloggers that take absolutely stunning photos, you can always find something that will amaze and inspire you to get better and better.
+Use Pinterest or Foodgawker to see what are the recent photography trends.
+This way, you can get inspiration and food photography ideas for your own photos.
+There are so many talented bloggers that take absolutely stunning photos and give ideas about how to edit food photos, you can always find something that will amaze and inspire you to get better and better.

 Over the past 10 years, my team and I, have created well over one thousand recipes all accompanied by beautiful photos that make your mouth water.
 All the recipes are shared for free with our beloved followers and readers.